yannickoswald/convergence/README.md

 ## Usage

 Each Jupyter notebook is designed to be run independently.
 Ensure you have the model Python files in the same directory as the notebooks to avoid import errors.
+As well as the required data files.

 1. **Clone the repository:**